hashed-io/hashed-polkadot-api/README.md

 **Hashed Polkadot API**

-This client api is used to interact with gatedMarketplace pallet, this allow do quickly connection, queries and calls to TX to this pallet.
+This client api is used to interacting with gatedMarketplace pallet, this allows quick connection, queries and calls to TX on this pallet.

-To install the hashed polkadot api api run the following command:
+To install the hashed polkadot api, run the following command:

 `npm i --save @jmgayosso/hashed-polkadot-api` or
 `yarn add --save @jmgayosso/hashed-polkadot-api`

-To connect to hashed chain we can use an instanfe of [PolkadotApi](https://github.com/hashed-io/hashed-polkadot-api/blob/master/src/model/polkadotApi.js) that handles the conection and provide methods to sign tx, requestUsers from polkadotJS and sign and verify messages.
+To connect to 'hashed chain' we can use an instance of [PolkadotApi](https://github.com/hashed-io/hashed-polkadot-api/blob/master/src/model/polkadotApi.js) that handles the connection and provides methods to sign tx, requestUsers from polkadotJS and sign and verify messages.
 ```
 import { PolkadotApi } from '@jmgayosso/hashed-polkadot-api'